selkies-project/docker-nvidia-glx-desktop/README.md

 <details>
   <summary>Open Long Answer</summary>
-**Note that a bug report was filed to NVIDIA in order to fix this issue.**

 The container simulates the GPU to become plugged into a physical DVI-D/HDMI/DisplayPort digital video interface in consumer and professional GPUs with the `ConnectedMonitor` NVIDIA driver option.
 The container uses virtualized DVI-D ports for this purpose in Datacenter (Tesla) GPUs.